From classical theta functions to topological quantum field theory: Theta functions

 The inner product that makes the theta series into an orthonormal basis is

+That the theta series form an orthonormal basis is a corollary of the proof of Proposition~\ref{weylquantization} below.

 To define the operators of the quantization, we use the Weyl quantization method.
 This quantization method can be defined only on complex vector spaces, the Jacobian variety is the quotient of such a space by a discrete group, and the quantization method goes through.
-As such, the operator $\op(f)$ associated to a function $f$ on $\jacob$ is the Toeplitz operator with symbol $e^{\frac{-\hbar\Delta _\Pi}{4}}f$, \cite{folland}, where $\Delta_\Pi$ is the Laplacian on functions,
+As such, the operator $\op(f)$ associated to a function $f$ on $\jacob$ is the Toeplitz operator with symbol $e^{\frac{-\hh\Delta _\Pi}{4}}f$ (\cite{folland} Proposition 2.97)\footnote{The variable of $f$ is not conjugated because we work in the momentum representation.}, where $\Delta_\Pi$ is the Laplacian on functions,

 On a general Riemannian manifold this operator is given in local coordinates by the formula

 where ${\bf g}=({\bf g}_{jk})$ is the metric and ${\bf g}^{-1}=({\bf g}^{jk})$.
 In the K\"ahler case, if the K\"ahler form is given in holomorphic coordinates by